Remittance business undergoes silent revolution

 Remittances play a very important role in African economies too.
 In fact, money sent home by African migrants surpasses direct foreign investment and official development aid, coming behind only trade income, for most countries.

-While only Western Union offered the possibility of transferring money to Africa from Germany nearly twenty years, today the remittance market has many operators.
+While only Western Union offered the possibility of transferring money to Africa from Germany twenty-one years ago, today the remittance market has many operators.
 Leading global money transfer providers to Africa operating in the country also include MoneyGram, RIA and those offering remittance solutions solely based on wireless and cashless transfers.

 Sending money via one of the MTOs is fairly quick and easy.
 Usually, you just have to find their nearest agent, complete a form, pay the amount you want to remit, show your ID and write down the code you receive.
 With this unique code, the recipient of your money transferred from Germany can withdraw the sum at any MTO’s pay-out agent in the receiving country.